mpanighetti/dnd5e-magic-items/wondrous-items/wraps-of-angelo.md

 You gain a +1 to attack and damage rolls made using your unarmed strikes while wearing these wraps; this bonus increases to +2 when you reach 9th level, and +3 when you reach 16th level.
 The wraps have the following additional properties.

-_**Heroic Knowledge.**_ The wraps impart you with knowledge of Angelo's adventures in ancient times, granting you Proficiency in History checks.
+_**Heroic Knowledge.**_ The wraps retain all living knowledge of the hero who inhabits them, and can impart you with knowledge of Angelo's adventures in ancient times.
+Once per day, if you spend 10 minutes touching the wraps and mentally communing with the soul within, you can cast the _commune_ spell without any material components, targeting Angelo as the divine proxy.

 _**Psionic Entanglement.**_ The wraps cannot be moved more than 10 feet apart from each other and are considered to be a single magic item.